emandilara/drone-flight-planner/README.md

 ## Dependencies

-You can either use the downloaded external resources (JS libraries and CSS stylesheets), or use `npm`:
+By default, to run the project you don't need to install any dependencies.
+The application depends on external resources (JS libraries and CSS stylesheets) that have been downloaded in the `external_resources` directory.

+However, as an alternative option, you can also use `npm`:

-In `static` directory, please run `npm install`.
-Then please uncomment the corresponding resources (ones in `node_modules`) in the `index.html` and comment the ones to the external dependencies.
+In the directory `static`, please run `npm install`.
+Then uncomment the corresponding resources (ones in `node_modules`) in the `index.html` and comment the ones to the external resources (ones in `external_resources` directory).

 ## Run

-To run the project, in `static` directory you can run `npm run dev` or use a simple server, e.g. Python SimpleHTTPServer by running
+To run the project, in the directory `static` you can use the `lite-server` by running `npm run dev`, or another server, e.g. `SimpleHTTPServer` by running `python -m SimpleHTTPServer` (for Python 2).
-`python -m SimpleHTTPServer`.